projectacrn/acrn-hypervisor/misc/debug_tools/acrn_crashlog/usercrash/README.rst

   client and default app.
 Once a crash occurs in user space, the client and default app will be invoked separately.

-- The ``debugger`` is an independent tool to dump the debug information of the specific process, including backtrace, stack, opened files, registers value, memory content around registers, and etc.
+- The ``debugger`` is an independent tool to dump the debugging information of the specific process, including backtrace, stack, opened files, register values, and memory content around registers.

 .. code-block:: none